People

 Why is this project important to you?

 Over the course of my professional career, science communication has gained importance.
 I am pleased that we are leveraging this momentum and, through the MSCL, bringing together researchers and practitioners from various fields to collaborate on something as crucial as planetary health.
-I feel honored to be able to contribute to this.
+I feel honoured to be able to contribute to this.

-E-Mail: lars(dot)guenther(at)ifkw(dot)lmu(dot)de
+E-mail: lars(dot)guenther(at)ifkw(dot)lmu(dot)de

 Fellows